Duxbury Braille Translator (Windows and Mac)

 - Duxbury DBT can be used to prepare textbooks to teach foreign languages.

 - DBT allows languages other than the principal language to be embedded in the same file and treated appropriately for the context.
 Now braille for foreign-language texts and language teaching texts is a snap.

 - Bidirectional (print-to-braille and braille-to-print) translation for most languages.

-DBT Output Choices:
+DBT Output Options:

 - Built-in interline printing (see sample above) to have ink-braille and print together.
 This makes an easy proofing and teaching tool.
 Great for the braille-impaired too!

-- Single-user and single-server network licenses available.
+- Both single-user and network licenses available.

 - Unlimited technical support by telephone, email, fax, etc.

 - An active internet user forum to communicate with other Duxbury users